THE VOLGA GERMANS IN PORTLAND

 Elias

 was confirmed in Brunnental in 1893 by Pastor Stuber.
 In 1900, he married Maria Elisabeth (Mary) Liebrecht.
 Elias Hergert worked as a teacher in Omsk, Russia (in Siberia).
 After a diphtheria epidemic in 1907 resulted in the death of three children, Elias and Mary decided to migrate to America.
-Elias's brother Jacob immigrated to the United States in 1893 and he was serving as pastor of the St. Pauls Evangelical and Reformed Church, which he founded in 1904.
-Elias and Mary settled in Portland and a son, Elias, was born on August 2, 1910.
+Elias's brother Jacob immigrated to the United States in 1893.
+He served as pastor of the St. Pauls Evangelical and Reformed Church, which he founded in 1904.
+Elias and Mary settled in Portland, and a son, Elias, was born on August 2, 1910.

 Elias initially worked as a salesman.
-He was not fully satisfied with this work and felt a strong desire to become a minister.
+He was not fully satisfied with this work and strongly desired to become a minister.

 Elias Hergert